tuyenle009/YOLOv8-Object_Tracking-Counting_Vehicles/README.md

 # Yolo Vehicle Counter

 ## Overview
-You Only Look Once (YOLO) is a CNN architecture for performing real-time object detection.
-The algorithm applies a single neural network to the full image, and then divides the image into regions and predicts bounding boxes and probabilities for each region.
-For more detailed working of YOLO algorithm, please refer to the [YOLO paper](https://pjreddie.com/media/files/papers/YOLOv3.pdf).
+Introducing our latest project that leverages the cutting-edge YOLOv8 object-detection algorithm to accurately count vehicles in real-time from video input.
+This advanced system detects and tracks various vehicle types, including cars, buses, and trucks, ensuring precise monitoring and data collection.
+By integrating a YOLO model, customized tracking algorithms, and graphical overlays, our solution provides an efficient and visually engaging method to analyze traffic patterns and vehicle counts.
+Ideal for traffic management, research, and urban planning, this project demonstrates the powerful application of deep learning in real-world scenarios.

-This project aims to count every vehicle (motorcycle, bus, car, cycle, truck, train) detected in the input video using YOLOv8 object-detection algorithm.
+This project aims to count every vehicle (motorcycle, bus, car, truck, train) detected in the input video using YOLOv8 object-detection algorithm.

 ## Working